 - 1. Allocate permanent storage space for your backup.
 This example uses a directory located at /var/spacewalk/.
-This will become a permanent target for your backup, so ensure it will remain accessible by your server at all times. - 2.
+This becomes a permanent target for your backup, so ensure it remains accessible by your server at all times. - 2.
 In your backup location, create a directory for the backup:

+'''

 sudo -u postgres mkdir /var/spacewalk/db-backup

+'''